LaaxmiNatarajan/neu-hpc-for-ai/week_01/README.md

 # Matrix Multiplication: Single-Threaded vs. Multi-Threaded (Pthreads)

-A simple, optimized C project that compares standard single-threaded matrix multiplication against a multi-threaded implementation using POSIX threads (`pthreads`).
-It runs tests across different matrix shapes and measures speedup up to 128 threads in the cloud using [Modal](https://modal.com).
+C program comparing standard single-threaded matrix multiplication with a multi-threaded implementation using POSIX threads (`pthreads`).
+It runs tests across different matrix shapes and measures speedup up to 128 threads in the cloud using Modal

 ## Project Structure